• Home

 What is it?

-Social robots can potentially enhance older adults' well-being by boosting their perceived emotional support and fostering social interaction.
-Utilizing these robots has been recognized as a strategy to address the mental health requirements of older individuals through meaningful interactions or the exchange of information.
+Social robots may improve older adults’ well-being by increasing feelings of emotional support and encouraging social interaction.
+These robots are used as a way to support the mental health needs of older adults through meaningful interactions or sharing information.

-A social robot is an artificial commodity equipped with attributes resembling a human or an animal.
-Various types of social robots exist, including those resembling animals and humans.
-The most widely utilized is PARO, a robotic baby harp seal.
-Other robots such as the robotic dog AIBO, the humanoid communication robot NAO, a humanoid communication robot with characteristics of a 3-year-old boy, and two health care robots, IrobiQ and Cafero, were also deployed in aged care communities.
+A social robot is a device designed to look or act like a human or an animal.
+There are different types, including animal-like and human-like robots.
+The most commonly used is PARO, a robotic baby harp seal.
+Other robots used in aged care settings include the robotic dog AIBO, the humanoid communication robot NAO, a humanoid robot designed with characteristics of a 3-year-old boy, and two health care robots, IrobiQ and Cafero.

 Is it effective?